-- The project partners will be open to sharing the methods and more detailed results of the long research phase with DG JUST and other Commission DGs. - The answers to the 14 questions confirm the diaspora associations' experience that mobile citizens still have many practical problems that need to be addressed such as health care rights and the need for EU-wide digital driving licenses. - These questions seem to be as important to the European diaspora as more abstract matters such as lowering the voting age or transnational list of candidates for the EU parliament. - Social media have proved to be an efficient way of contacting and communicating best practices and finding solutions to the practical problems most mobile citizens are faced with. - A dialogue with top Swedish candidates for the EP elections on the prioritized questions for the Swedish expats had proved to be an efficient way of raising political attention to the most important themes which concern the more than 500,000 Swedish mobile citizens.
+- The project partners will be open to sharing the methods and more detailed results of the long research phase with DG JUST and other Commission DGs. - The answers to the 14 questions confirm the diaspora associations' experience that mobile citizens still have many practical problems that need to be addressed such as health care rights and the need for EU-wide digital driving licenses.

+- These questions seem to be as important to the European diaspora as more abstract matters such as lowering the voting age or transnational list of candidates for the EU parliament. - Social media have proved to be an efficient way of contacting and communicating best practices and finding solutions to the practical problems most mobile citizens are faced with. - A dialogue with top Swedish candidates for the EP elections on the prioritized questions for the Swedish expats had proved to be an efficient way of raising political attention to the most important themes which concern the more than 500,000 Swedish mobile citizens.

 The interaction between the MobileCIT project partners and the Citizenship Unit of DG Just was extensive.
-On 31st January 2024, an informal meeting took place with Marie-Helene

-Boulanger and two of her colleagues to discuss the run-up to the European elections and the next legislature, including the issue of resources for policy work of the EC on citizenship rights and mobile EU citizens in line with the ambitious EP report on "Parliamentarism, European Citizenship and Democracy" adopted in September 2023 and an amendment to the EU budget tabled by Maite Pagazaurtundia MEP requesting a 20% increase in the staff approved by the AFCO Committee on Constitutional Affairs.
+On 31st January 2024, the ECIT foundation met with Marie-Helene Boulanger and two of her colleagues.
+This was a more informal meeting to discuss issues arising out of previous events and the run-up to the European elections and the next legislature.
+In particular, Tony Venables, the founder of ECIT, raised the issue of resources.
+His organisation had approached Members of the European Parliament with the request to increase the budget of the Citizenship Unit in DG Justice to increase the chances of their demands being met.
+In particular, the report on "Parliamentarism, European Citizenship and Democracy" adopted in September 2023 proposed ambitious reforms.
+An amendment to the budget tabled by Maite Pagazaurtundia MEP requested a 20% increase in the staff and was approved by the AFCO Committee on Constitutional Affairs.
 It was made clear at this meeting that the issue of resources should be raised with the new Commission, especially in the context of preparing the multi-annual budgetary framework.
-Marie Helene Boulanger emphasised that she and her colleagues found the MobileCit project a useful source of ideas.
+Marie Helene Boulanger emphasised that she and her colleagues found the ECIT events a useful source of ideas.

-Four important MobileCIT events included a speaker from the Unit in DG Justice:
+All four MobileCIT events included a speaker from the Unit in DG Justice: